sokdr/InfoGath/README.md

 # InfoGath
 Information fast gathering for reconnaissance phase.

-The script search for WHOIS information, it checks HTTP and Geolocation information, further with the usage of the whatweb tool (https://www.morningstarsecurity.com/research/whatweb) it checks for web technologies against the web target and also queries the ripe database (https://apps.db.ripe.net/search/full-text.html) for the network ranges of the target host.
+The script search for WHOIS information, it checks HTTP and Geolocation information, further with the usage of the whatweb tool (https://www.morningstarsecurity.com/research/whatweb) it checks for web technologies against the web target, also examines the web applications for SSL/TLS connections and examines HTTP methods.